The history of L&Q dates back to our inception in 1963 and includes the story of East Thames Ltd who merged with L&Q in 2018.

 A year later, the 1974 Housing Act made subsidies available to provide affordable homes and this gave L&Q the security and money needed to grow into a major landlord.

 It continued to grow throughout the 1970s and 1980s, but new development was hampered by a diminishing supply of available land in the capital.

-Quadrant sets up an advice centre beneath its offices on Deptford High Street to provide support for people that it cannot house.
+Quadrant sets up an advice centre beneath its office on Deptford High Street to provide support for people that it cannot house.

 Quadrant Housing Association and London Housing Trust join forces to become London & Quadrant Housing Trust.

 The 1974 Housing Act made subsidies available to provide affordable homes, thereby helping L&Q to grow.
-Meanwhile, the Queen and Prince Philip visit L&Q’s offices in Deptford.
+Meanwhile, the Queen and Prince Philip visit L&Q’s office in Deptford.

 East London Housing Association is formed by the merger of Trinity, East of London and Capital Housing Associations.

 L&Q's 25th anniversary was in 1988, at which time it had more than 10,000 homes under management.
 A major organisational restructure saw decentralisation to a number of new regional offices, providing a more local service.

 As the 1980s drew to a close, L&Q moved into low-cost home ownership with the creation of its subsidiary, Tower Homes.